Top of the page

 Children who don't get enough vitamin D may not grow as much as others their age.
 They also have a chance of getting a rare disease called rickets.

-Vitamin D recommendations vary from province to province.
-Talk with your doctor about how much vitamin D you need.
 Health Canada and Osteoporosis Canada recommend that Canadian adults take daily vitamin D supplements.

 The vitamin D test is also called the 25-hydroxy vitamin D, or 25(OH)D, test.